SebastianPiest/dsr-kb/README.md

 # dsr-kb
-Design Science Research Knowledge Base
+This is the public repository for the Design Science Research Knowledge Base (DSR-KB) domain reference ontology.